-Unit IV Human genetics and Sex Determination in Plants and (14 hours) animals:
+Unit IV Human genetics and medical genetics (14 hours)

-Linkage and crossing over: Introduction, Coupling and repulsion hypothesis, Linkage in maize and Drosophila, Mechanism of crossing over and its importance, chromosome mapping-linkage map in maize.
+Linkage and crossing over: Introduction, Coupling and repulsion hypothesis, Mechanism of crossing over and its importance.

-Mutations: Types of mutations, Spontaneous and induced, Mutagens: Physical and chemical, Mutations in plants, animals, and microbes for economic benefit of man (one example each).
+Mutations: Types of mutation (somatic and germline mutation, Spontaneous: Point Mutations- Silent mutations, Missense mutations, Nonsense mutations, Frame shift mutation, transition and transversion; and induced, Mutagens: Physical, chemical and biological, Mutations in plants, animals, and microbes for economic benefit of man (one example each).